anoban/bmptoascii/README.md

 );
 ```

-There are also an array of penalizing mappers in `<utilities.h>` that facilitate penaliztion of the character mapping process of pixels that meet a specified criteria:
+There are also an array of penalizing transformers in `<utilities.h>` that facilitate penaliztion of character mapping when pixels meet a specified criteria:

 ```C
 // this mapper will penalize the result of the mapper by the specified penalty value